IRS Form 8965: How to Claim a Health Coverage Exemption

 Health coverage exemptions made simple

-Form 8965 may no longer be part of your annual filing, but it played an important role for taxpayers who went without health insurance in earlier years.
-Today, it’s relevant only if you’re amending older federal returns—or if you live in a state with its own mandate and exemption process.
+Form 8965 may no longer show up in your annual filing, but it still matters if you’re amending older federal returns or dealing with a state-level mandate and exemption process.

 Frequently Asked Questions